Thursday, August 13, 2009

 Who doesn't like an unfair and biased comparison?

-Its been a while since I cracked the writing whip and I’m bored as H in the office right now, so I’m going to do a little review of life in the US vs life in Caracas.
+Its been a while since I cracked the writing whip and I’m bored as H right now, so I’m going to do a little review of life in the USA vs Caracas.

-1) I don’t have to go oh F*CK upon accidentally swallowing tap water or getting a mosquito bite.
+1) I don’t worry my pants off upon accidentally swallowing tap water or getting a mosquito bite.

 2) I can be a vegetarian without withering into a shadow of a human being for lack of imitation meat and tofu.